 Zanana is the mother of an eight-month-old baby and a 14-year-old son.
 She is anxiously awaiting the results of her baby’s final HIV test due when he turns 18 months.
 Zanana works as a training and outreach coordinator at a non-profit in East London.

 Khaya has been living with HIV for 15 years.
 He describes himself as having been a “player” who refused to get tested for many years even though he suspected he was HIV positive.
 Now he is a step-dad to three children including an eleven-year-old son living with HIV.
 Khaya considers himself a changed man but still has a constant battle to be the man he would like to be.

 Narrator – Tumisho Masha

 Tumisho Masha is a popular South African actor and television presenter.
-He has a BA in Drama from Wits University, and began his career in theatre.
-His film and television credits as an actor include being the first South African actor to portray iconic leader Nelson Mandela in the international film “Mandela’s Gun”.
+His film and television credits include being the first South African actor to portray iconic leader Nelson Mandela in the international film “Mandela’s Gun”.
 His international hits include “Beyond Borders”, “Drum” and “Catch a Fire”.

 Tumisho’s latest leading role is as Jackson Mokaba on “Isibaya” on Mzansi Magic.
 He won a Best Actor “SAFTA” award in 2012 for his portrayal of Modise Tladi on “The Wild” MNET’s critically acclaimed daily drama.
-He is still remembered as Dumisane Thusong from SABC 3’s “Isidingo” and as a presenter on “TOP BILLING” South Africa’s premiere lifestyle magazine show which he starred on from 2004 to 2009.
-He has hosted the annual South African Music Awards (SAMAS) twice.
+He is still remembered as Dumisane Thusong from SABC 3’s “Isidingo” and as a presenter on “TOP BILLING” South Africa’s premier lifestyle magazine show which he starred on from 2004 to 2009.